-I decided to make a Rabbit Air BioGS 2.0 Ultra Quiet HEPA Air Purifier Review due to its impressive 4-stage filtration system with a patented BioGS HEPA filter, which is supposed to last for over 1.5 years.
+I originally decided to write our Rabbit Air BioGS 2.0 Ultra Quiet HEPA Air Purifier Review due to its impressive 4-stage filtration system with a patented BioGS HEPA filter, which is supposed to last for over 1.5 years.

 I also enjoyed the special design of the air purifier, which is unlike anything I’ve ever seen.
 In fact, this air purifier holds several design awards for it’s great looks.
 Something Rabbit must be getting used to, as their previous acclaimed model, the air minus has won several awards too.

 Even though this unit doesn’t seem to be packed with smart options, it’s energy efficient and quiet, which speaks highly of its capabilities.
 The price tag of this air purifier is far from being moderate, so let’s see if the unit is truly worth it.